harman052/react-tutorial-solutions/README.md

 3) Started to change styles
 * Changed body,square and buttons color ![color](img/color.png)
 * Made buttons and squares more attractive(added borders and margin) ![btn-sqr](img/btn-sqr.png)
+4) Added first buttons, if you click on them you could find recipes of top 5 famous french foods. ![food]{img/recepts.png}